Mark Spitznagel: Political and economic views

-Along with political activist and entrepreneur Peter Thiel, Spitznagel was a major supporter of the 2012 Republican presidential campaign of U.S. Congressman Ron Paul, a friend and fellow libertarian who “shares [Spitznagel's] contempt for the Federal Reserve” and his desire for a non-interventionist foreign policy.
-Mr. Paul lost.
+Along with entrepreneur Peter Thiel, Spitznagel was a major supporter of the 2012 Republican presidential campaign of U.S. Congressman Ron Paul, a friend and fellow libertarian who "shares [Spitznagel's] contempt for the Federal Reserve" and his desire for a non-interventionist foreign policy.
 Spitznagel was also senior economic advisor to the 2016 Republican presidential campaign of Ron's son, U.S. Senator Rand Paul.

-Mr. Paul lost.
+Spitznagel has not been optimistic about the tariffs President Trump has instituted, calling the plunge in April 2025, "a trap."

 Personal life

 Spitznagel is among the many financial executives and hedge fund managers who moved their residence and operations to Florida.
-In 2014, he moved his hedge fund offices from Los Angeles to Miami, citing Florida's “more hospitable business and tax environment” than California's.
+In 2014, he moved his hedge fund offices from Los Angeles to Miami, citing Florida's "more hospitable business and tax environment" than California's.
 There is no income tax or estate tax in the state of Florida.

 According to The Wall Street Journal, Spitznagel splits his time between his Miami office and Michigan, where his family lives.

 He and his wife built, own, and operate Idyll Farms, a farm in Michigan that pastures dairy goats and produces artisanal chèvre.
-A Bloomberg article claimed that the farm is making "some of the best goat cheese in America.”
+A Bloomberg article claimed that the farm is making "some of the best goat cheese in America".

 Spitznagel also reportedly flies planes and practices ashtanga yoga.